tpahern/bagb/README.md

 ### R code to accompany "Bias analysis gone bad"

 ## File descriptions

+- **confounding.R** implements a simple bias analysis for an unmeasured confounder based on Mørch _et. al._

-- **misclassification.R** implements probabilistic bias analysis to adjust for exposure misclassification based on Chien _et. al._
+- **misclassification.R** implements [Greenland's approach](https://pubmed.ncbi.nlm.nih.gov/3043623/?from_single_result=3043623) to adjust for exposure misclassification based on Chien _et. al._ This analysis can also be performed in a Microsoft Excel spreadsheet available [here](https://sites.google.com/site/biasanalysis/exposure-misclassification-variance-correction).

 - **selection_orsel.R** implements probabilistic bias analysis to adjust for selection bias based on DiForti _et. al._, using exposure prevalences in non-participating cases and controls as the bias parameters.